The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 Sweet Cherries

 Their color varies from red to black.
-The sweet flavor of the cherries is due to a lower concentration of acid.
+The sweet flavor of the cherries is due to a lower acid concentration.
 Sweet cherries are heart-shaped and spherical.
 The freshly plucked sweet cherries are suitable for eating.

 -